grale.images

 This function can process a text file (or previously read text data) into one or more

-instances.If the function you pass in
+ImagesDatainstances.If the function you pass in

-, then a single blank line separates the points that belong to different images, and a double blank line separates the images from different sources.- Arguments:
+lineAnalyzerreturns a source identifier and image identifier, these will be used to group images per source.
+Otherwise, the behaviour is different depending on the value ofisPointImagesFile.
+IfTrue, then each single line is interpreted as a single point image, and a blank line groups the point images per source.
+IfisPointImagesFileisFalse, then a single blank line separates the points that belong to different images, and a double blank line separates the images from different sources.- Arguments:

 inputData: this can be an open file object, a filename or just the text data that’s already read from a file.
 Lines that start with a

-sign are considered to be comments, and are ignored completely.isPointImagesFile: as explained above, this flag indicates how input is treated when no source and image identifiers are specified in the lineAnalyzer function.
+#sign are considered to be comments, and are ignored completely.isPointImagesFile: as explained above, this flag indicates how input is treated when no source and image identifiers are specified in the lineAnalyzer function.

 lineAnalyzer: here you can pass a function that interprets a single (non-empty) line in the input data.
 As default, the first column will be interpreted as the x-coordinate, the second as the y-coordinate, both expressed in arcseconds.
 The third column, if present will be used as the redshift.
 A different default can be set using

-.If you provide the function yourself, it should return a dictionary with these entries:
+setDefaultLineAnalyzer().If you provide the function yourself, it should return a dictionary with these entries:

-: the x-coordinate of the point, converted to radians (the pre-defined constants can be useful here).
-The helper functionsdegreesMinutesSecondsToDegrees()
+x: the x-coordinate of the point, converted to radians (the pre-defined constants can be useful here).
+The helper functionsdegreesMinutesSecondsToDegrees()andhoursMinutesSecondsToDegrees()can also be of assistance.y: the y-coordinate of the point, converted to radians (the pre-defined constants can be useful here) The helper functiondegreesMinutesSecondsToDegrees()can also be of assistance.(optionally)

-: the source identifier of this point.(optionally)
+srcnr: the source identifier of this point.(optionally)

-: the image identifier of this point.(optionally)
+imgnr: the image identifier of this point.(optionally)

-: the redshift for the source.
+z: the redshift for the source.
 Note that if this is specified for more than one image in a source, they should all have exactly the same redshift.(optionally):

-: if certain points in different images belong together, this can be specified by having the same group identifier.(optionally):
+group: if certain points in different images belong together, this can be specified by having the same group identifier.(optionally):

-: if timedelay information is known for a point, it can be passed along this way.
+timedelay: if timedelay information is known for a point, it can be passed along this way.

 centerOn: if present, all coordinates will be recentered on this point, using the